 In May of 2011 The Plaid Apron opened its doors with four employees.
 Two of the four original employees are Bonni and Drew McDonald; a husband and wife team who took a gamble on a former coffee spot in the middle of the Sequoyah Hills neighborhood and turned it into a breakfast and lunch spot.
-In the years following, they would build the business to 25+ employees, serve 3 meals a day and offer a full service bakery.
+In the years following, they would build the business to 25+ employees, serve brunch everyday and offer a full service bakery.

 Their passion for a community through food has lead to very personal relationships with small vendors, farmers, and customers.

 Drew was a late bloomer to the culinary world.
 After a 2 year pre-med stint at Lipscomb University he got a job at Park Cafe just to see if cooking could become a career path.
 It was the right move.
 Graduating Lipscomb with a degree in Food Systems Management, he headed straight for Sullivan University in Louisville, KY to add a degree in Culinary Arts.
 Drew spent the 2 years after culinary school working at Blackberry Farm, a Relais and Chateau property in Walland, TN.
 It was there he began a respect for local food, artisan bread, and the purity of scratch-made cuisine.
 After leaving Blackberry Farm, he and Bonni made a small stint of living in New Zealand where Drew worked at Huka Lodge.
 New Zealand left a mark on his heart and made clear his vision for his food.
 Returning to the states, he settled in Nashville working at The Hermitage Hotel and Capitol Grill as Sous Chef.
 A year later the desire to head back to East Tennessee led him to opening The Plaid Apron here in Knoxville.